 When European settlement began in the 1600s, the entirety of the territory that was to become Canada had already been settled by millions of indigenous people and divided into hundreds of nations, each with a distinct language, culture, social structure and political tradition.
 European settlement was pioneered by the French, who established Quebec City in 1608 and Montreal in 1642, and declared New France a colony in 1663.
 Britain acquired these territories from the French in a succession of military victories between 1759 and 1763.
 Canada achieved independence from Britain in 1867 and is now a federal dominion of ten provinces and three territories.

-Initial relations between Europeans and the First Nations ranged from cordial trade exchanges and military alliances, to mutual indifference, to outright hostility and armed conflict.
-Many of the First Nations were decimated through deliberate campaigns of extermination; a small number have been able, with difficulty, to maintain their traditional ways of life.
+Initial relations between Europeans and indigenous peoples ranged from cordial trade exchanges and military alliances, to mutual indifference, to outright hostility and armed conflict.
+Many of the indigenous peoples were decimated through deliberate campaigns of extermination; including the devastating impacts of residential schools.

-Inter-ethnic tensions divide non-Aboriginal ethnic groups, particularly English and French Canadians.
-Many francophone are critical of the provisions of the Canadian federation.
+Inter-ethnic tensions divide non-indigenous ethnic groups, particularly English and French Canadians.
+Many francophone Canadians are critical of the provisions of the Canadian federation.
 In 1994, a provincial government was elected in Quebec dedicated to achieving independence for the province.
 It held a referendum the next year, which the pro-independence movement lost very narrowly.
 The federal government has since passed the Clarity Act (1999) to regulate future bids for secession.
 Despite a strong desire among ordinary Canadians to accommodate Québécois demands and aspirations within a united Canada, communal divisions remain, although less marked than in previous periods.
+In recent years, however, popular demands for secession appear to have reduced.

 A solid legal framework exists in Canada to promote the principles of diversity and the rights of all individuals, protecting them from discrimination.
 In 1971, Canada was the first country in the world to adopt multiculturalism as an official policy (see the Canadian Multiculturalism Act).
 In 1982, the Canadian Charter of Rights and Freedoms recognized the importance of preserving and enhancing the multicultural heritage of Canadians.
 In 1985, the equality article of the Charter, Section 15, came into effect, specifying that every individual was equal before and under the law and had the right to equal protection and equal benefit of the law without discrimination.
 Minority groups may appeal to the Canadian Charter of Rights and Freedoms (Part I of the Constitution Act of 1982) and to similar provincial charters to defend themselves from discrimination.